techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Variables.md

 ##  Learning/Reflection
 The many different ways to do things makes it difficult to retain the information.
 With practice I will improve, so I need to ensure that I spend time every day coding with Python.
-I will use ChatGPT to give me assignments but solve them without using ChatGPT.
+I will use ChatGPT to give me assignments but solve them without using ChatGPT or find some online resources with beginner projects for Python.